 The Spinoff and Spark proudly present Pod On The Couch, a weekly podcast exploring music and the people that make it.
-This episode: Host Henry Oliver talks to Abbey Road producer and engineer, Guy Massey.
+This episode: Will Cooper Barling and Nikolai join host Henry Oliver to talk about LGBTQIA+ issues in music.

 Just in case you've been missing the next big thing in music reviews, we've compiled the best Pop on The Couch episodes for your convenience.

 Madeleine Chapman sat down with one of the men responsible for the Moana soundtrack, Opetaia Foa'i, to talk Disney, collaboration, and knowing when to draw the line.

 While walking through the Volume: Making Music in Aotearoa exhibition at the Auckland Museum, Henry Oliver thought to himself: which decade had the best music?
 Rather than telling you his answer, he’s asking for yours.
 Final Round: which decade is definitively The Best?